d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 So far in our image classification and machine translation experiments, models were trained on datasets with input-output examples *from scratch* to perform specific tasks.
 For example, a transformer was trained with English-French pairs (:numref:`sec_transformer`) so that this model can translate input English text into French.
 As a result, each model becomes a *specific expert* that is sensitive to even slight shift in data distribution (:numref:`sec_environment-and-distribution-shift`).
 For better generalized models, or even more competent *generalists* that can perform multiple tasks with or without adaptation, *pretraining* models on large data has been pervasive.

 Given larger data for pretraining, the transformer architecture performs better with an increased model size and training compute, demonstrating superior *scaling* behavior.
-More concretely, performance of transformer-based language models scales as a power-law with the amount of model parameters, training tokens, and training compute :cite:`kaplan2020scaling`.
+Specifically, performance of transformer-based language models scales as a power-law with the amount of model parameters, training tokens, and training compute :cite:`kaplan2020scaling`.
 The scalability of transformers is also evidenced by the significantly boosted performance from larger vision transformers trained on larger data (discussed in :numref:`sec_vision-transformer`).
 More recent success stories include Gato, a *generalist* model that can play Atari, caption images, chat, and act as a robot :cite:`reed2022generalist`.
-Gato is a single  transformer that scales well when pretrained on diverse modalities including text, images, joint torques, and button presses :cite:`reed2022generalist`.
+Gato is a single  transformer that scales well when pretrained on diverse modalities including text, images, joint torques, and button presses.
 Notably, all such multi-modal data is serialized into a flat sequence of tokens, which can be processed akin to text tokens (:numref:`sec_transformer`) or image patches (:numref:`sec_vision-transformer`) by transformers.

-Due to extensive use and compelling success of pretraining transformers, we will conclude the chapter by reviewing different mode of transformers and its scalability in pretraining.
-Since transformers were originally designed for text, the following discussion leans slightly towards text, and is adaptable to serialized input tokens (such as in Gato) from other modalities.
+Before compelling success of pretraining transformers for multi-modal data, transformers were extensively pretrained  with the world's wealth of text.
+Originally proposed for machine translation, the transformer architecture in :numref:`fig_transformer` consists of an encoder for representing input sequences and a decoder for generating target sequences.
+Primarily, transformers can be used in three different modes: encoder-only, encoder-decoder, and decoder-only.
+To conclude this chapter, we will review these three modes and explain the scalability in pretraining transformers.

 ## Encoder-Only

-* ViT is encoder-only, a sequence of image patches, a cls token is inspired by BERT.
+In the encoder-only mode, only the transformer encoder is used, converting a sequence of input tokens into the same number of representations that can be further projected to output (e.g., classification).
+For example, vision transformers depicted in :numref:`fig_vit` are encoder-only, converting a sequence of input image patches into a global representation of a special “&lt;cls&gt;” token, and further projecting it into classification labels.
+This design was inspired by an earlier encoder-only pretrained transformer on text: BERT (Bidirectional Encoder Representations from Transformers) :cite:`Devlin.Chang.Lee.ea.2018`.

 * BERT encodes a text sequence.
 * Encoder predicts mask.